hypersasha/npm-webbox/README.md

 }
 ```

-## Create a server root
+## Creating a server root
 You also can set the root of your server.
 You also can set root of your server.
 Just make some folder in your project (./www, for example), add an **index.html** file with some markup and then modify your **index.js**
 ```JavaScript
 server.setServerRoot('www/');
 ```
 Done!
-Just go to localhost:3000/ and you'll see magic. :smile:
+Just go to localhost:3000/ and you'll see a magic. :smile: